piyushyadav0191/QuesGen-Pro/README.md

 ## Contribution

 Contributors are most welcome.
-Feel free to tweek this project according to project aim
+Feel free to tweek this project according to project aim and Scope